ethereum-optimism/optimism/specs/honest-challenger-fdg.md

 disputes another claim the honest challenger _agrees_ with.
 An honest challenger agrees with a claim iff every other claim along its path to the root claim commits to a valid `ClaimHash`.
 Put differently, an honest challenger will avoid countering a claim if it disagrees with the path of claims leading to that specific claim.
+But if the honest challenger agrees with the path leading to the claim, then the claim is countered.

 The last step is to determine whether the claim has a valid commitment (i.e. `ClaimHash`).
 If the `ClaimHash` matches the honest challenger's at the same trace index, then we